deev1207/sql-basics/README.md

 </div>

 ## Q. What is the type of de-normalization?
+Denormalization is the process of intentionally introducing redundancy into a database by adding redundant data or by grouping data together in a way that goes against the principles of normalization.
+While normalization is aimed at minimizing redundancy and maintaining data integrity, denormalization is employed to improve query performance and simplify certain types of data retrieval.
 Non-first normal form (NFA)

 – It describes the definition of the database design which is different from the first normal form.